slyoldfox/c300x-controller/README.md

 * Exposes the voicemail videoclips
 * Display the videoclip
 * Send MQTT messages for openwebnet events and intercom status
+* WebRTC bundle with embedded SIP client and SDP socket server

 ## Handlers